How to Cool Down After a Run

 How to cool down after a long run or race

 Different distance runs and races will require different amounts of cooling down.
-For a reasonably fit runner who’s just done a 5K, it’s probably not going to be necessary to do much more than a very basic cool down.
-On the other hand, anyone who’s run a marathon – or even something longer, like an ultra-marathon – will definitely benefit from a more comprehensive cool down.
+For shorter runs (for example, 5K or less), a very basic cool down will be more than enough.
+On the other hand, anyone who’s run a marathon – or even something longer, like an ultra-marathon – will definitely benefit from a more comprehensive after-run cool down.

 Walking it off: This is by far the most basic of cooling-down exercises, and should be used immediately after a run by runners of every level.
 Don’t just stop dead – instead spend five to ten minutes walking back and forth while your heart rate starts to slow down and your body adjusts back to a more normal pace.

 Full-body stretch routine: There is a wide range of cool-down stretches that you can incorporate into your routine.
-As before, for shorter races you’ll only need to spend a few minutes on these stretches.
+For shorter races you’ll only need to spend a few minutes on these stretches.
 By contrast, long-distance runners may well benefit from a more complete stretching session.
 Common cool-down stretches include:

 Hamstring stretches: